-Warranty Duration
+Duration

-- 1. The duration of this limited warranty is 24-months, starting from the earlier of: - a.
-The date of initial retail purchase and delivery of the motorcycle from an authorized Harley-Davidson dealer, or: - b.
-Two (2) years after the model year launch of the vehicle in question. - Example: An unsold 2022 vehicle warranty will start when the 2024 models start to ship.
+- The duration of this limited warranty is 24-months, starting from the earlier of: - a.
+The date of initial retail purchase and delivery of the motorcycle from an authorized Harley-Davidson dealer, or:

+- b.
+Two (2) years after the model-year (MY) launch of the motorcycle in question. - Example: An unsold MY22 motorcycle's limited warranty will start when the MY24 motorcycles start to ship.